 As an alternative to popular whey (a.k.a. dairy-based) protein powders, organic hemp protein powder is a great inclusion for a healthy diet and can provide a burst of energy in morning smoothies or before or after workouts.

 Whey protein is a byproduct of cheese production.
 Like hemp, it contains all of the essential amino acids and roughly 17 grams of protein per scoop.

-Hemp protein has 14 grams of protein per scoop, but makes up for it with an additional three to four grams of beneficial fat that helps with heart health and prevention of certain diseases.
+Hemp protein has 14 grams of protein per scoop, but makes up for it with an additional three to four grams of beneficial fat.

 Hemp oil is produced when hemp hearts (the raw, shelled seed) are cold-pressed to extract the oil.
-As such, hemp oil retains all of the omega-6 and omega-3 fatty acids that have been proven to help reduce inflammation and speed up recovery time.
-The oil tastes great drizzled on salads, added to smoothies, or used as a substitution for cooking oils.
+As such, hemp oil retains all of the omega-6 and omega-3 fatty acids, and the oil tastes great drizzled on salads, added to smoothies, or used as a substitution for cooking oils.

 Ways to eat hemp every day

 Here are a couple of ways you can get a good dose of hemp on the regular: